 10% of the gross domestic product (GDP) of developing countries.
-Foreign aid entered into the vocabulary of economic development after the Second World War.
-Since the 1960s, aid flows have increased substantially: from US $4.3 billion of official development aid in 1960, to US$6.8 billion in 1970, US$34.6 billion in 1980, and US$58.4 billion in 1990, US$50 billion in 2000, and US$132 billion in 2010.
 Yet, the effectiveness of aid to promote economic development continues to be a topic of passionate debate (Easterly, 2006; Kaufman, 1992; Sachs, 2006; Vernon, 1957).
-Some suggest that if aid is provided to the “wrong” countries and for the “wrong” reasons, it is likely to be ineffective.
+Some suggest that if aid is provided to the “wrong” countries for the “wrong” reasons, it is likely to be ineffective.
 Therefore, how donors disburse aid among recipient countries has attracted considerable scholarly attention.
-Broadly, the literature identifies two types of donor motivations in aid disbursement: donor interest versus recipient characteristics (Lewis, 2003; Maizels & Nissanke, 1984; McKinley & Little, 1979; Neumayer, 2003; Schraeder, Hook, & Taylor, 1998), with the former emphasizing donors’ instrumental motivations and the latter highlighting donors’ altruistic motives.
+Broadly, the literature identifies two types of donor motivations: donor interest versus recipient characteristics (Lewis, 2003; Maizels & Nissanke, 1984; McKinley & Little, 1979; Neumayer, 2003; Schraeder, Hook, & Taylor, 1998).
+The former emphasizes donors’ instrumental motives, while the latter highlights their altruistic ones.

-Donors increasingly rely on the modern NGO sector to deliver aid.
-This is because donors believe that NGOs have the expertise, grassroots knowledge, and incentives to identify appropriate projects and beneficiaries, as well as the infrastructure to deliver aid (Dietrich, 2013; Edwards & Hulme, 1996; Van Rooy, 1998).

-As noted previously, when a government decides to crack down on foreign funding to locally operating NGOs, it faces potentially tangible costs.
-It perhaps recognizes that these actions will probably provoke an international outrage that has real, material consequences.
-For example, whether in their annual country reports, or in press briefings, the US State Department is seldom shy about condemning such countries.
+Regarding the reputational costs mentioned above, because foreign aid is such an important issue, governments are probably aware that the international outrage that cracking down on it provokes has real, material consequences.
+For example, whether in their annual country reports or in press briefings, the US State Department is seldom shy about condemning such countries.
 International NGOs (such as Amnesty International and Human Rights Watch), prominent think tanks, and foundations have also expressed alarm over these developments.
-The Carnegie Endowment issued a report entitled, “Closing Space” on this subject.
+The Carnegie Endowment issued a report entitled “Closing Space” on this subject.
 Transparency International has spoken out against new foreign funding laws.
-A prominent German NGO, The Heinrich Boll Foundation, publicly and with some fanfare, pulled out of Ethiopia after the country enacted a restrictive NGO funding law in 2009.
+A prominent German NGO, The Heinrich Boll Foundation, publicly and with some fanfare, pulled out of Ethiopia after the country enacted its restrictive NGO funding law in 2009.

 There are several implications of this concerted international outcry.
-First, it will undermine a developing country government’s reputation for supporting democracy.
-Because democracy is often viewed as a proxy for rule of law and good governance, the government probably could see a decline in its reputation on these counts as well.
-Foreign investors who fear erosion in the rule of law may decide to invest their monies in other locations that continue to welcome NGOs.
+First, it will undermine a government’s reputation for supporting democracy.
+Because democracy is often viewed as a proxy for rule of law and good governance, the government could see a decline in its international standing on these counts as well.
+Foreign investors who fear erosion in the rule of law may decide to move their money to other locations that still welcome NGOs.
+And because many of these governments are resource poor, a reduction in foreign aid can pose serious problems for the delivery of basic public services.
 Thus, developing country governments likely recognize that their actions will have concrete material and reputational consequences.
-Because many developing country governments are resource poor, a reduction in foreign aid can pose serious problems for the delivery of basic public services.